cheshire137/sounds-of-github/README.md

 ## Thanks

-The Super Mario and Legend of Zelda sound effects belong to Nintendo and the Overwatch sound effects belong to Blizzard.
+The Super Mario and Legend of Zelda sound effects belong to Nintendo.
+The Overwatch and Warcraft II sound effects belong to Blizzard.
 I claim no ownership of them, I'm just a fan. :heart:

 Thanks to and [@shayfrendt](https://github.com/shayfrendt) and [@rewinfrey](https://github.com/rewinfrey) for helping me pick the best :ok_hand: :100: sounds for each reaction.